TechedLemur/expo-workshop/docs/tasks.md

 - The pencil icon on the todo item should open the edit todo screen with the content of the TodoForm already filled.
 - Use the todoService to store the created and edited todos.
 - Bonus: Add a popup Toast message for feedback to the user
+- Extra bonus: Add a share button in the "Edit Todo"-screen that opens the share dialog on the device.
+[React Native share docs](https://reactnative.dev/docs/share)

 The finished screens should look something like this: